Ambre: launched in 1925, supposedly the first perfume made for Chanel by Ernest Beaux.

 Fragrance Composition:

-- Top notes: ambergris
+- Top notes: ambergris, bergamot, aldehydes

 Theatre Magazine, 1926: